-Table 145 Maintenance > Diagnostic
+Table 131 Maintenance > Diagnostic

 LABEL DESCRIPTION Ping/TraceRoute Test The result of tests is shown here in the info area.
 Select Test Method Ping Select this to perform a ping test on the IPv4 address or host name in order to test a connection.
 The ping statistics will show in the info area.
 Ping 6 Select this to perform a ping test on the IPv6 address or host name in order to test a connection.
 The ping statistics will show in the info area.
 Trace Route Select this to perform the IPv4 trace route function.
 This determines the path a packet takes to the specified host.
 Trace Route 6 Select this to perform the IPv6 trace route function.
 This determines the path a packet takes to the specified host.
 Nslookup Select this to perform a DNS lookup on the IP address or host name.
 Speed Test Select this to perform an upload and download throughput test based on the TCP (Transmission Control Protocol).
 TCP ensures the successful delivery of messages and data across networks.
 Use this when you need to test applications such as file transfer, web browsing and email.
-TCP/IP Address Enter the IP address of a computer that you want to perform ping, trace route, nslookup, or speed test in order to test a connection.
-Start Test Click this to perform the selected test method.
+TCP/IP Address Enter the IP address of a computer that you want to perform ping, trace route or nslookup in order to test a connection.